 University of Arizona - Main - Tucson

-These items must be sent through the Graduate College online application.
+When applicants apply, these items must be sent through the Graduate College online application.

 GRE: Note that the GRE is optional and your application will still be reviewed if GRE scores are not included.
 The GRE Institution Code for The University of Arizona is 4832